Breast Reconstruction Surgery

 - Sculpting to make the restored breast appear natural

-Houston Methodist is one of only a few hospital systems around the country with expertise restoring breast sensation after a mastectomy.
+Houston Methodist is one of only a few hospital systems around the country, and the only one in Houston, with expertise restoring breast sensation after a mastectomy.
 In addition to pioneering and mastering the complex techniques needed to reestablish breast sensation, our skilled microsurgeons continue to improve this procedure through clinical trials.

 - Delayed reconstruction – reconstruction occurs some time later than mastectomy, typically in cases involving radiation after mastectomy